3 Body Problem (TV series): Season 1 (2024)

+Season 2

+The episodes of the second season were written by David Benioff & D.B.
+Weiss & Alexander Woo, Rose Cartwright, Woo, Nichelle Tramble Spellman, Benioff & Weiss, and Benioff & Weiss, respectively.

 Production

 Development

 It was announced in September 2020 that David Benioff and D. B. Weiss were developing a television adaptation of the novel at Netflix, with Alexander Woo co-writing alongside them.
 Benioff and Weiss have said they are prepared to adapt the whole trilogy, which they expect to require three or four seasons.

 On December 25, 2020, Lin Qi, founder of Yoozoo Games and an executive producer on 3 Body Problem, died after ingesting a poisoned beverage, with four others becoming ill.
 An executive at Yoozoo Games, Xu Yao, was sentenced to death for murder in March 2024, the day after the series premiered on Netflix.
 Lin had purchased the rights to the book franchise and hired Xu Yao, a lawyer, in 2017, to manage the rights to Liu's novels; the poisonings were an attempt by Xu to take control of the subsidiary company that owned the rights to the series.
 On May 15, 2024, Netflix renewed the series for a second season.
 On May 31, 2024, Benioff, Weiss and Woo confirmed that the series was renewed for seasons 2–3 during the official Television Academy 3 Body Problem panel at the Netflix FYSEE space at Sunset Las Palmas in Los Angeles.

 According to Benioff, he had already worked with UK-based staff for Game of Thrones and wanted to use them in this production, and Benioff stated that the need to coordinate among those staff influenced the choice of the UK as a setting in 3 Body Problem.